-a) Development Zones Commission: heading the delegation and representing the Government of Jordan and its promotional task force.

-b) MDC: real estate developers and operators offering location solutions to potential investors.

-c) Int@j: a private sector organization which represents the BPO sector in Jordan, offering the private sector point of view of the business opportunities in their sector.

-d) Jordanian BPO companies: successful businesspeople who can underscore the fact that Jordan's objectives for BPO sector development are attainable.

-e) SABEQ: represents the support of the US Government assisting the DZC to leapfrog to a higher level of effectiveness in their promotional ability.
+- a) Development Zones Commission: heading the delegation and representing the Government of Jordan and its promotional task force. - b) MDC: real estate developers and operators offering location solutions to potential investors. - c) Int@j: a private sector organization which is the direct counterpart to NASSCOM in Jordan, offering the private sector point of view of the business opportunities in the BPO sector in Jordan. - d) Jordanian BPO companies: successful businesspeople who can underscore the fact that Jordan's objectives for BPO sector development are attainable. - e) SABEQ: represents the support of the US Government assisting the DZC to leapfrog to a higher level of effectiveness in their promotional ability.

-3. Roles of delegation members: in order to be effective and project the right image, all the members of the Jordanian delegation must act in a synchronized manner as members of one single team.
+Roles of delegation members: in order to be effective and project the right image, all the members of the Jordanian delegation must act in a synchronized manner as members of one single team.
 In order to do that, they all need to have clarity of the message that needs to be conveyed and individual roles that they will be expected to play during their participation in the event, as follows:

-a) Development Zones Commission: the DZC's role is as follows:
+Development Zones Commission: the DZC's role is as follows: